rosflight/rosflight_docs/docs/user-guide/rosplane-setup.md

 If using a simulated transmitter, use `ros2 service call /toggle_override std_srvs/srv/Trigger` to toggle RC override on/off.

 The plane should then take off or fly autonomously in the Gazebo simulator!

+!!! note
+    The ROSflight firmware requires that the vehicle is armed before disabling RC override.
+    Make sure that the RC override is toggled off before arming.
+    This can be done using the `ros2 service call` above or an RC switch, if you have one set up.

 ## Running ROSplane on Hardware
 Ensure `rosflight_io` is running on the companion computer, and that the flight controller is connects to the companion computer.